Help, I am over 50! Could positive ageing help us?

 The magical world of Glimmers: An interview with Deb Dana (AUDIO)

-As we walk through life, we can focus on all the things that could go wrong in our busy day ahead.
-Or, we can spot Glimmers.
-Here, Deb Dana, a trauma specialist who coined the term, tells us how subtle, tiny magical moments of goodness are all around us.
-How they can help us see the world in a different light and how our specially-equipped nervous systems, minds, bodies and souls will all thank us for it.
-We may even feel better connected to others.
+During our busy day, we can focus on all the things that can go wrong.
+Or we can spot Glimmers.
+The term comes from trauma specialist Deb Dana and is used by people all over the world.
+In this audio interview she tells us how subtle, magical Glimmers are all around us.
+How little moments of goodness are personal to us and can help us see the world in a different light.
+And how our specially equipped nervous systems, minds, bodies and souls will all thank us for it.
+We will even feel better connected to others.

 Is a natural apple healthier than a ‘conventional’ one?
 Marco van Es about the bigger picture

-Is a naturally-grown apple really that much healthier than a conventional one?
+Is a naturally grown apple really that much healthier than an apple grown under conventional conditions?
 We talk to Marco van Es of Bac2nature.
 His research foundation links crop soil, the microbiome, the quality of our immune system, and our health.
-Turns out, for more and more experts like van Es: It really is about the bigger picture.
+Turns out, for more and more experts like van Es: It’s all about diversity, and it’s all about the bigger picture.

 Let’s talk about cooking: Welcome to your new kitchen!

-A good meal needs expensive ingredients and a long time to make.
-It also needs a good recipe and a piece of fish or meat as a centre of attention.
+A good meal needs expensive ingredients.
+It needs a long time to prepare.
+It needs a good recipe.
+It needs to be from a certain country, like “Italian.”
+It needs meat as the centre of attention.
 Right?
 Mary Contrary begs to differ.
-She has put aside her previous ideas about cooking.
+She has put aside all her ideas about cooking.
 And she feels a lot better for it, she says.
-Here are some of her ideas: Time to shake things up a bit.
+Mary’s advice is simple: Time to shake things up!
+A nice healthy meal doesn’t have to be complicated.

-The new magical world of vegetable cuisine: An interview with Vegetable Chef Frank Fol
+The new world of vegetable cuisine: An interview with Vegetable Chef Frank Fol

-Not so long ago, we might have thought that a plant-based meal was missing something.
+Not so long ago, most of us would not have found a plant-based meal all that exciting.
+As if something was missing.
 Or that it was unhealthy.
 Can we change our views about food?
-Globally-renowned vegetable chef Frank Fol says we can and we are.
-Here he tells us about a whole new cuisine of taste, colour and magic: in our best restaurants and in our kitchens at home.
+The world-renowned vegetable chef Frank Fol says we can and we do.
+Here he tells us about a completely new cuisine of taste, colour and magic.
+This new world is happening in our best restaurants and in our kitchens at home.
 A new world, he says, that is here to stay.

 It’s official: Walking funny (Ministry-of-Silly-Walks-style), is healthy exercise